Is phage therapy covered by my insurance?

 Yes, for some conditions.
 For other situations there is a low probability of a good outcome.
 For example, intestinal infections and lung infections are usually treatable at home with good results.
 On the other hand, infections like chronic sinisitis, chronic UTI and chronic prostatitis usually require treatment by an expert physician.
 Obviously you'd never try to treat an infection that requires surgery, for example chronic wounds or osteomyelitis.
 Even with lung infections there can be situations where travel to our clinic is advisable, particularly where there is reduced lung capacity.
 It all depends on your unique situation and state of health.

-We recognize the fact that some patients cannot travel and we will do our best to help, including shipping phages to you for use at home.
-Contact us for details.
+We recognize the fact that some patients cannot travel and we will do our best to help, including shipping phages to you for use at home, where legal and at your own risk.